gopikrishna7/Nodeapp/README.md

 **Task5:**

-Created the helm chart for the node app, used mongodb as dependency chart for that. we can simply deploy this chart , with out configuring any mongodb server.
+Created the helm chart for the node app, used mongodb as dependency chart for that.
+For our application up and running simply install this chart.

 created the **argo-application.yaml** file , with help of this declarative file we can deploy the helm chart in kubernetes cluster using ArgoCd.